ByteInternet/hypernode-vagrant/README.md

 ### [hypernode] GuestAdditions versions on your host (X.X.XX) and guest (X.X.XX) do not match.

 This error appears when your VM GuestAdditions installed by virtualbox are older then the one used on the hypernode vagrant.
-To resolve this, upgrade your virtualbox to the latest version.
+To resolve this, upgrade your virtualbox to the latest version and make sure you have the latest box version with vagrant box update.

 ### The web pages don't change